deziii-kulla/ai-image-detector/README.md

 On the CIFAKE test set, my model achieved approximately:

 - Accuracy: 84.61%
-- Precision for AI-generated images: 78.43%
+- Precision for AI generated images: 78.43%
-- Recall for AI-generated images: 95.50%
+- Recall for AI generated images: 95.50%
 - F1 score: 86.13%
 - ROC-AUC: 95.09%

 The model correctly detected 9,550 out of 10,000 AI-generated test images.
-However, it also incorrectly classified 2,627 real images as AI-generated.
+However, it also incorrectly classified 2,627 real images as AI generated.

 ## Testing with my own image

 I also tested the trained model using a real photo that I took myself.
 The image had been sent through WhatsApp and then downloaded again before I tested it.

-Even though the image was genuinely real, the model classified it as AI-generated with very high confidence.
+Even though the image was genuinely real, the model classified it as AI generated with very high confidence.
 This showed an important limitation of the model.

 The CNN learned patterns from the CIFAKE dataset, but those patterns do not necessarily generalize to every real-world image.
 Image compression, phone processing, resizing and other differences from the training dataset may affect the prediction.